 Combine 2 cups of baking soda and 1/2 cup of water (add some color to the water if you want colored rocks) in a large bowl.
 Mix together well with your hands.
 It will be crumbly.

 Let them dry overnight.
 I placed mine on a baking sheet lined with parchment paper.
 They will be delicate when wet.
 The next morning, the rocks were hard.
-Be careful, they break easily (I will have to tweak the recipe a bit to make them a bit more durable).
+Be careful, they break easily (You can also freeze them overnight to keep them from breaking as easily).
 Note: this recipe will yield about 10 rocks.

 That naughty Leprechaun left the rocks in our backyard for the boys to find.